superdurable/iwf/docs/iWF-Design.md

 # High-level design

 An iWF application is composed of several iWF workflow workers.
-These workers host REST APIs as "worker APIs" for server to call.
-This callback pattern similar to AWS Step Functions invoking Lambdas, if you are familiar with.
+These workers host REST APIs as "worker APIs" for server to callback.
+The Worker APIs are exposed by the SDKs.
+E.g. the [Java SDK](https://github.com/indeedeng/iwf-java-sdk/blob/71bc52da568cc4e92a71e9565f2a5332943ffeab/src/main/java/io/iworkflow/core/WorkerService.java#L37).

 An application also perform actions on workflow executions, such as starting, stopping, signaling, and retrieving results by calling iWF service APIs as "service APIs".